specklesystems/speckle-docs-OLD/user/connectors/dynamo/index.md

 ![Accounts node](./img/nodes-accounts.png)

 The **Accounts** node provides a fast way of selecting different Speckle accounts.
-Uses the native grasshopper

 > Accounts must be set-up in your computer using the **Speckle Manager**.
 If no accounts are shown after setting up the solution